strata/frontend/README.md

 See [docs](docs/index.md) or via the GitHub pages site at: [https://studio24.github.io/frontend/](https://studio24.github.io/frontend/)

-Docs are published to GitHub Pages via [Jekyll](https://jekyllrb.com/docs/pages/) which uses the [Liquid templating](https://jekyllrb.com/docs/liquid/) language.
-This uses a similar syntax to Twig, so if you need to include Twig tags in your docs files ensure you wrap your page content in `raw` Liquid tags.
+Docs are published to GitHub Pages via [Jekyll](https://jekyllrb.com/docs/pages/) which uses [Kramdown](https://kramdown.gettalong.org/parser/html.html) to parse markdown to HTML and the [Liquid templating](https://jekyllrb.com/docs/liquid/) language.
+Liquid uses a similar syntax to Twig, so if you need to include Twig tags in your docs files ensure you wrap your page content in `raw` Liquid tags to avoid errors.
 For example:

 ```
 {% raw %}